-On December 1, 2017, we acquired substantially all of the assets of Court Solutions LLC ("CS, LLC").
-We used proceeds from our Senior Secured Credit Facility to fund the net purchase consideration of \$2.2 million, excluding the estimated value of contingent consideration.
+On December 1, 2017, we acquired certain assets of Court Solutions, LLC ("CS, LLC").
 We acquired CS, LLC to expand our revenue within the public sector vertical market.
-The effect of the acquisition was included in our consolidated statement of operations beginning December 1, 2017.
+We used proceeds from our Senior Secured Credit Facility to fund the net purchase consideration of \$2.9 million, including \$0.7 million of contingent consideration.